AltafMShaikh/Lean_Case_Study/README.md

 ## Framework Overview

 This is a **clean, structured Playwright test automation framework** designed for the Saucedemo website.
-The framework follows industry best practices and **does not use advanced features like fixtures** (as per HR requirement).
+The framework follows industry best practices and **does not use advanced features like fixtures**

 ## Framework Architecture